pipebots/ros2-examples/README.md

 The following demos have been implemented:

-NONE
+* Combined server that has a message publisher, service server and action server with a client that uses all three interfaces.

 TODO:

 * A server offering a status message publisher with a client with a message subscriber.
 * A server offering a single service with a client that uses that service.
 * A server offering a single action with a client that uses that action.
-* Combined server that has a message publisher, service server and action server with a client that uses all three interfaces.
+* Launch files for all examples.